-Now this is something to appreciate.
-The 1930s Connell, Ward and Lucas-designed The Saltings modernist property in Hayling Island, Hampshire is on the market.
+Still looking amazing, The Saltings 1930s Connell, Ward and Lucas modernist house in Hayling Island, Hampshire is up for sale.